WallStCrash/WallStCrash/README.md

 Hi, I’m @WallStCrash

-I am primarily interested in learning Python, R and Bash topics.
+My primary interests are outlined below.
+Over time I plan to add scripts and code relating to the below langauges and subjects as a repository for myself, but shall make these publicly available if other people should find them useful.

 __Python__
   - Automation
   - Data Analysis
+  - Machine Learning
+  - Deep Learning

+__R__
+  - Statistical Data Analysis
   - Natural Language Processing
-  - Machine Learning and associated Mathematics

-__R__
-  - Data Analysis

 __Other__
+  - Bash scripting for automation
-  - BASH scripting
+  - PowerShell scripting for automation
-  - SQL / Databases
+  - MySQL, sqlite for database concepts
-  - Excel / VBA / Financial Modelling
+  - Microsoft Excel and VBA for financial modelling
-  - Ethical Hacking
+  - Ethical hacking and network security topics

+__Mathematics__
+  - Mathematics for machine learnign -- LaTeX pdf file to be added at some point with my notes

 <!---
 WallStCrash/WallStCrash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.